remarcmij/usingapis-qanda/week1/README.md

 _Async and promise perform the same task which one should we use? is there condition to use Async over promises_

+`async/await` is a newer syntax for _consuming_ promises, not a full replacement for promises.
+It is a more modern alternative to `.then()/.catch()`.
+We will discuss `async/await` in detail next week.

 ### Rasha Alsh

 _How can we deal with callback hell when working with others?_